abdullahtnz/CLI-Expense-Manager/README.md

 **to view SUMMARY of all expenses:** summary<br>
 **to view SUMMARY of all expenses BY MONTH:** summary --month _monthnumber_ <br>
 <br>
-Note: Writing monthnumber, make sure you wrote like how you are writing in an formal and global way. e.g 05, 12, 01... etc.<br>
+Note: Writing month number, make sure you wrote like how you are writing in an formal and global way. e.g 05, 12, 01... etc.<br>
 <br>